 Crack - Text by M. Alan Kazlev Dumb, smart, or turingrade software that permits the user to penetrate a program or system even without a password.
 Often illegal but difficult to enforce, because of the ease by which such programs can be copied (a few are even self-replicating).

-Cycler - Text by M. Alan Kazlev A ship or habitat that travels along an orbit or route in such a way that it rendezvous with other stations, orbitals, planets, or stars along the way.
-Cyclers may be small or large, sparse or luxurious, slow or fast, interplanetary (also called an Aldrin Cycler) or interstellar (also called a Schroeder Cycler), completely passive (simple ballistic orbit) or with course correction drive units.
-Depending on the route and speed, a single cycle may take anywhere from a few months to many millennia.
+Cycler - Text by M. Alan Kazlev A cycler is a ship or mobile habitat that travels continuously along an orbit or interstellar route in such a way that it makes a regular series of rendezvous with other stations, orbitals, planets, or stars along the way.
+Cyclers may be small or large, sparse or luxurious, slow or fast.
+They may be interplanetary (also called an Aldrin Cyclers) or interstellar (also called a Schroeder Cyclers), and may be completely passive (simple ballistic orbit) or with may have course correction drive units.

 Evolutionary Algorithm - Text by M. Alan Kazlev A computer program that simulates the processes biological evolution; a problem-solving system that use computational models of evolution as key elements of design.
 All alife, evolutionary ai and aioids, and self-evolving virchworlds are determined by evolutionary algorithms.